casspangell/drone-choir-app/README.md

-In the project directory, you can run:
+In the drone-choir-app directory, run:
 ### `npm start`

 Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

-### `npm run build`

-Builds the app for production to the `build` folder.
+Open another terminal in the drone-choir-app directory and run:
 ### `node server.js`

-Run this command in the root folder to start the websocket server
+Open another terminal in the drone-choir-app directory and run:

 ### `node api-server.js`